nicolamarchiotto/media-server-script/README.md

 Photoprism is a media manager for photos and videos.<br>
 It is possible to sync a phone's media using the Photo Sync App, available for Android and IOS To sync with photoprism, it is necessary to purchase the NAS option in the Photo Sync App, 2€ at March 2023.<br>

+## UrBackup

+Solution for automating backups.
+Can be used both for files and full windows images.
+I use it for automatically backup some folders on my windows installation on the server.

 ### WebDav